ameksike/mongodb-assistant/doc/mls-project.md

 #### In This PoC

-This PoC uses SHA-256 hashes (not asymmetric encryption), so "verification" is simpler — the auditor checks that the signature field exists and matches the expected hash of the content.
+This PoC uses SHA-256 hashes (not asymmetric encryption), so "verification" is simpler, the auditor checks that the signature field exists and matches the expected hash of the content.
 The auditor agent in `example/ucp_flow/auditor_agent/tools.py` checks structural presence:

 ```python
 signature_checks = {